Miileenaaa/RespawnControl/README.md

 The freeplay respawn time (0.5s by default) lets you change how fast you respawn in freeplay, without affecting other gamemodes like party

+### Respawn When Dead on Cannon

+Respawn When Dead on Cannon allows you to automatically spawn if you get stuck in a cannon while dead

 ### Invincibility on Spawn

 The Invincibility on Spawn lets you change how much invincibility time you have when you spawn